mhasanrabbi/React-Parcel-BOilerplate/README.md

 # React-Parcel-Boilerplate

-Remove rules from .eslintrc.json if not goint use Typescript
+Remove rules from .eslintrc.json if not going to use Typescript